-How to Prevent Leash Pulling with Your Dog
+How to Prevent Leash Pulling With Your Dog

 Why Dogs Pull on Lead

 For most dogs, no matter what breed, being on a leash means being restricted.
-If we think about it rationally, dogs who are allowed to run around our backyard and our homes when faced suddenly with the restriction of having to walk calmly beside us might find that a little restricting.
+If we think about it rationally, dogs who are allowed to run around our backyard and our homes, when suddenly faced with the restriction of having to walk calmly beside us, might find that a little restricting.

 Looking at it from their perspective can give us a better understanding of why they do it.
-It doesn't make it any less frustrating though as depending upon the size of the dog, it can be downright aggravating to have someone trying to pull you down the street.
+It doesn't make it any less frustrating though as, depending upon the size of the dog, it can be downright aggravating to have someone trying to pull you down the street.

-Case in point--this author has a "smaller" malamute (only 75 pounds) who literally could probably pull a wagon with people on it if you let her.
+Case in point, this author has a "smaller" malamute (only 75 pounds) who literally could probably pull a wagon with people on it if you let her.

 This behavior did not start until she hit the 1-1/2 year mark and suddenly she became adept at yanking adults right off their feet who weren't paying attention.

 While Gabby's behaviors are probably at the extreme for pulling on leash, even people with small dogs sometimes have a horrible time walking their dogs because of their incessant pulling.